-define an ordinary complex structure on the whole of $\C^{n+1}$ (extending the aforementioned complex structure on $\C^{n+1} \setminus Z'$).
-Indeed, the deformation terms vanish on $Z'$, so the vector fields \eqref{newbasis} together with their complex conjugates, form a global frame for the complexified tangent bundle.
-By a simple computation using the derivation property of the Lie bracket, involutivity holds away from $Z'$, hence everywhere by a continuity argument.
+define an almost complex structure $\V$ on the whole of $\C^{n+1}$ (extending the aforementioned almost complex structure on $\C^{n+1} \setminus Z_c $).
+Indeed, the deformation terms vanish on $Z_c $, so the vector fields \eqref{newbasis}, together with their complex conjugates, form a global frame for the complexified tangent bundle.